When Can the Police Search My Car for Drugs in Arizona?

-If you are facing Arizona felony drug charges after the police searched your car in Phoenix, don’t wait until it’s too late to get help.
-Speak with a Phoenix drug possession attorney as soon as possible at 1-888-929-5292 to talk about your situation and the circumstances of your arrest.
+If you are facing Arizona felony drug charges after the police searched your car, don’t wait until it’s too late to get help.
+Speak with a an attorney as soon as possible at 888-929-5292 to talk about your situation and the circumstances of your arrest.
 The Phoenix criminal defense lawyers with Curry, Pearson & Wooten serve Phoenix, Tempe, Mesa, Gilbert, Scottsdale, Glendale, and the surrounding areas.

 We understand that facing criminal charges can be difficult and confusing.
 Learn more about Arizona laws and what to do after an arrest with a FREE copy of our helpful book Arizona Criminal Law – What You Must Know.
 Just give us a call or use our online contact form to request your copy today.

 What Should I Do If I’m Incarcerated and Owe Child Support?

 A parent with a child support order must pay the amount decreed.
 If they cannot, for example, if they are in jail, the obligation to pay child support does...